 : Gives the container raw access to the host's network interface.service:{name}

-: Gives the containers access to the specified service only. network_mode: "host"
+: Gives the service container access to the specified container (). network_mode: "host"

 network_mode: "none"